 The employment agreements of the executive officers provide for annual grants of equity-based compensation in the form of RSUs.
-Of the total equity-based compensation grant, 25% are in the form of time-vested RSUs that carry only a service condition.
+Of the total equitybased compensation grant, 25% are in the form of time-vested RSUs that carry only a service condition.
 The remaining 75% of the grant are in the form of PBRSUs.
 The PBRSUs will vest if certain defined performance criteria established by the Compensation Committee are realized.
 The grants are made pursuant to the 2007 Program.
-Beginning in 2015, they are based upon a percentage of base salary for the then current year as follows:
+The grants are based upon a percentage of base salary for the then current year as follows: